Linksys routers: WRT3200ACM

 This is a faster replacement of the WRT1900AC, but the 1900AC model can still be found.
 It has Tri-Stream 160 technology doubles bandwidth and the fastest dual-band of any router.
 MU-MIMO technology to multiple devices all at the same time, same speed.
 It is open-source ready with OpenWrt and DD-WRT®.
 Compatible with Linksys Smart Wi-Fi app to manage Wi-Fi from a mobile device.
-Specs refresh include a 256MB Flash and 512MB of RAM Memory.
+Specs refresh include a 256 MB Flash and 512 MB of RAM Memory.

 WRT32X 3200ACM Gaming Router

 The WRT32X 3200ACM has identical hardware to the WRT3200ACM but includes the Rivet Networks Killer Prioritization Engine which identifies systems equipped with Killer Network LAN hardware.
-Powered by a dual-core 1.8 GHz CPU with 256MB of flash memory and 512MB of DDR3 memory it is capable of speeds of up to 600Mbit/s on 2.4 GHz band and 2600Mbit/s on the 5 GHz band.
+Powered by a dual-core 1.8 GHz CPU with 256 MB of flash memory and 512 MB of DDR3 memory it is capable of speeds of up to 600 Mbit/s on 2.4 GHz band and 2600 Mbit/s on the 5 GHz band.